Education and Training Foundation Bursary Scheme

 Supporting diverse, representative and talented leadership pipelines for the sector

-The Foundation has a fund to support the professional development of leaders, managers and those involved in governance within the education and training sector.
+The Foundation has a fund to support the professional development of underrepresented leaders, managers and those involved in governance within the education and training sector.
 This is part of our intention to promote a more diverse and representative leadership across the whole sector and to ensure that we recruit and retain talent to leadership roles.
 It is intended to be used to support individuals who feel that they face barriers and challenges to their professional development and progression, who feel that they have skills and abilities that would benefit from further development and who are prepared to act as a champion or role model to others.
-Leaders, managers and those involved in governance can apply to the Bursary Scheme for full or partial payment of attendance fees, travel and subsistence or accessibility support.
+Leaders, managers and those involved in governance can apply to the Bursary Scheme for full or partial payment of course fees.

-At the Foundation we define leadership as those who are already in senior leadership positions, managers and those involved in governance, and those who aspire to progress within those roles.
+At the Foundation we define leadership as those who are already in senior leadership positions, managers and those involved in governance such as board members including clerks, and those who aspire to progress within those roles.

 Applications for bursaries will only be considered for Education and Training Foundation funded learning and development opportunities that can be booked through the ELMAG (Excellence in Leadership, Management and Governance) portal.
 The Foundation is also keen to show that the allocation of bursaries has an impact on individual's development and progression, has positive benefits for the sector and therefore represents value for money.

-Bursaries are to support individuals and will be applied in addition to the discounted rates that may apply to the course fees for which your organisation will be eligible.
+Bursaries are to support individuals and will be applied in addition to any discounted rates that may apply to the course fees for which your organisation will be eligible.

-- Course fees (in full 100% of course fees or part up to 50% of course fees )
+Bursaries may be awarded to cover the cost of course fees (in full 100% of course fees or part up to 50% of course fees ) and are at the discretion of the Education and Training Foundation.

 Applications from individuals will be considered on the following grounds: